Atlantic Illumination Entertainment Lighting

 Outro

-The Memory Number is the position on the lighting board where the look for a song's segment is stored.
+The Memory Number is the position on the lighting board or the particular fader where the look for a song's segment is stored.
 If there is no memory or matrix scene capability, the channel numbers and levels would be listed here.
 In the latter's case, before each cue is executed, the channel number and level would have to be set manually.

 Also found here might be cues for chases or for a special effects implementation such as flash pots, moving-light sweep, strobe lights, and so on.
 These might be controlled from a board or switch panel separate from the lighting console.